 Update: here’s how it looks 6 months later!

 I couldn’t have asked for a better paint colour and finish to match the IKEA kitchen cabinets.

 It was also a really quick project that has made a big difference.

-It was simply cleaning, five coats of paint, and about 24 hours of time.
+It was simply cleaning, five coats of appropriate paint, and about 24 hours of time.

-So, if you’re wondering about whether you can successfully paint your fridge.
+So, if you’re wondering whether you can successfully paint your fridge.
 Absolutely.
-My best advice is to properly prepare it first.
+The most important step is to properly prepare it first.

 Now, I’m going to try and resist painting the toaster, kettle and microwave!
 We’ll see how that goes…

 If you enjoyed this makeover, you might like to see Deep Sea used on an MDF chest.
 That also had gold on it.
 I clearly have a style.

 What if you want to create a chalkboard fridge?